jcval94/Finder/README.md

 # Finder
-Find text in a for each document in a folder and subfolders
+Search text in a folder and subfolders